 3.5 Where a staff member is taking medically prescribed drugs that may interfere with their work performance, they must advise their manager/supervisor.
 The manager/supervisor, in consultation with the staff member (and the staff member's medical practitioner if relevant to the particular circumstances), may make, if practicable, adjustments to the work requirements of the employee concerned.
 If this is not possible and the situation is temporary, the staff member will need to take sick leave until he or she is able to resume work safely.

 3.6 In accordance with the University's Driver and Vehicle Safety Procedures (PDF), vehicles are not to be driven by any person whose blood alcohol level is 0.05% or more, or who has consumed other drugs which affect their ability to drive safely.

 3.7 Staff of the Health, Counselling and Disability Services, the WHS Unit and People and Culture Client Services will respond in a confidential manner when consulted about matters regarding alcohol and/or other drug related problems.

 3.8 Staff and students are not permitted to use, cultivate, manufacture and/or trade in illegal drugs on University premises.

 Any staff member or student found to be using and/or cultivating and/or manufacturing and/or trading in illegal drugs on University premises will be subject to disciplinary action under the relevant University Statute or policy.

 4.1 Confidential counselling is available for staff and students regarding problems arising from matters concerning use of alcohol and other drugs.
-Staff are encouraged to use the Employee Assistance Program and students may seek assistance from the University Health and Counselling Services.
+Staff are encouraged to use the Employee Assistance Program and students may seek assistance from the University Health, Counselling and Disability Services.